-Fitness, self-discipline, development of good character are some of the advantages practising Karate, you gain physical fitness through intense movement and aerobic exercise and anaerobic exercise, discipline via drills and repeating movement, and develop good character by way of following directions and training with humility.
+Health and fitness, self-control, continuing development of excellent character are a few of the advantages of practising Karate, you gain fitness through volatile movement and cardiovascular and anaerobic exercise, self-control as a result of drills and repeating movement, and build good character by way of following instructions and training with humbleness.

 Karate Lessons/Classes In Cricklewood

 Offering Karate classes in Cricklewood designed for individuals from all areas of life both female and male.
 Our company offers lessons for people from beginner level all the way through to seasoned Karate enthusiasts.
 Our Karate students could be female or male, old or young, we’re able to assist people from all avenues of life, regardless of their sex or age group.

 Karate practice (Cricklewood ) – Our Karate Classes in Cricklewood

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)